Sage-Bionetworks/schematic/docs/source/troubleshooting.rst

 If you try and submit a manifest with invalid Filenames (not containing full path), you will encounter the `nan`.
 This is because we join the `Filename` column together with what's in Synapse to append the `entityId` column if it's missing.

-To fix: You will want to first check if your Schematic Dataset folder has a manifest with invalid Filename values in the column.
+To fix: You will want to first check if your "Top Level Folder" has a manifest with invalid Filename values in the column.
 If so, please generate a manifest with schematic which should fix the Filenames OR (the less preferred solution) manually update the Filenames to include the full path to the file and manually upload.

 Manifest Submit: `TypeError: boolean value of NA is ambiguous`
 --------------------------------------------------------------

 You may encounter this error if your manifest has a Component column but it is empty.
-This may occur if the manifest in your Schematic Dataset folder does not contain this column.
+This may occur if the manifest in your "Top Level Folder" does not contain this column.
 During manifest generate, it will create an empty column for you.

 To fix: Check if your manifest has an empty Component column.
 Please fill out this column with the correct Component values and submit the manifest again.